 Training health workers to make a difference

-We plan to scale up the project across the whole Ségou health region and to enlarge the package of essential gestures in order to bring the greatest safety to each childbirth.
+We are scaling up the project across the whole Ségou health region and to enlarge the package of essential gestures in order to bring the greatest safety to each childbirth.
 There will be new modules targeting other important causes of maternal mortality such as eclampsia.

 SIMESON is now also located in the Kurigram district of Bangladesh, where the objective is to increase the number of unaccompanied births by qualified personnel from the current 42% to 98% by 2030.
 No less than 20,000 women and as many children will be able to benefit from this project in Bangladesh thanks to Tdh.
 Terre des hommes also wants to develop SIMESON in Nepal.